gitKrystan/2025-emberfest/slides.md

 # TypeScript Integration

-Because resources are just POJOs, you can define types for their various states:
+Because resources are just thin wrappers over POJOs, you can define types for their various states:

 <div class="grid grid-flow-col gap-4 grid-items-center grid-items-center">